JiahaoPlus/EvoWorld/README.md

      ```bash
      bash run_unified_pipeline.sh
      ```
-   - Make sure the model path in these scripts matches your downloaded weights.
+  - Make sure the model path in these scripts matches your downloaded weights in `MODELS/`.

 **3. Run model across the whole test set**
    - Change your model path in `inference_unity_curve.sh` to the downloaded weights.